Praesentia/MedKit-Swift/README.md

 ## Synopsis

-MedKit is the concept for a client API, facilitating bi-directional communication with medical devices.
+MedKit is an open source framework facilitating secure, bi-directional communication with medical devices.

-The MedKit module is primarily a wrapper for the MedKitCore and MedKitDomain modules, exporting only those interfaces that comprise the MedKit client API.
+The MedKit module is one of a number of modules which include: MedKitCore, MedKitDomain, MedKitMIP and MedKitSecurity.
+This module is primarily a wrapper for the MedKitCore and MedKitDomain modules, exporting only those interfaces that comprise the MedKit client API.

 ## Dependencies